Skip to main content

 Mahan yodha Arjun aur unke patni Dwarka ki Rajkumari Subhadra k suputra veer yodha Abhimanyu padhar rahe hai!

-(Son of Greatest warrior Arjuna and his Wife Subhadra, Princess of Dwarka, the Great warrior Abhimanyu has arrived)
+(Son of the Greatest warrior Arjuna and his Wife Subhadra, Princess of Dwarka, the Great warrior Abhimanyu has arrived)

 Her heart skipped a beat...

-Almost an hour later there was a sound of footsteps at her door.
+Almost an hour later, there was a sound of footsteps at her door.
 The Sakhis rose to their feet.
 The Princess looked at the doorway.
-It was the Queen followed by a beautiful-looking woman.
-Her yellow saree shone like the sun and her aura was that of no ordinary lady.
+It was the Queen, followed by a beautiful-looking woman.
+Her yellow saree shone like the sun, and her aura was that of no ordinary lady.

-"This is Arjun Ardhangini Subhadra , your new mother."
+"This is Arjun Ardhangini Subhadra, your new mother."

 The lady in question hugged her tight at her pranipath.